greenm01/ec4x/docs/ec4x_specs.md

 For a fleet with Scouts of different ELI tech levels:

 1. Calculate the Weighted Average:
 - Sum the ELI tech levels of all Scouts in the fleet.
 - Divide by the total number of Scouts.
 - Round up to determine the initial effective ELI level.
 2. Apply Dominant Tech Level Penalty:
-   - If more than 50% of the Scouts are of a lower ELI tech level than the rounded average, reduce the effective ELI level by 1.
+- If more than 50% of the Scouts are of a lower ELI tech level than the average (round up), reduce the effective ELI level by 1.
 3. Mesh Network Modifier:
 - Multiple ELI Scouts form a mesh network, enhancing detection capabilities.
 Apply a modifier based on the number of Scouts from the table below:

 | Number of Scouts | Mesh Network Modifier |
 |:----------------:| --------------------- |